God Help the Girl (film): Reception

-God Help the Girl received mixed reviews.
-Review aggregator Rotten Tomatoes reports a 67% approval rating based on 76 reviews, with an average score of 5.69/10.
-The site's consensus reads: "While it may strike harder-hearted viewers as excessively twee, God Help the Girl floats by on its sweet charm and talented cast."
+On the review aggregator Rotten Tomatoes, God Help the Girl has a 67% approval rating based on 76 reviews, with an average score of 5.69/10.
+The consensus reads: "While it may strike harder-hearted viewers as excessively twee, God Help the Girl floats by on its sweet charm and talented cast."

 Dennis Harvey of Variety wrote that God Help the Girl "is a slender exercise in self-conscious charm".
 David Fear of Esquire praised it as "rife with the kind of giddy thrills and hormonal flushes you associate with being a teen".
-Jonathan Romney of Film Comment Magazine said that "it's easy to categorize Murdoch's film as a vanity project, but if it is, it's a very honest one".
+Jonathan Romney of Film Comment said that "it's easy to categorize Murdoch's film as a vanity project, but if it is, it's a very honest one".
 David D'Arcy of Screen International said the film "has a soft whimsy that connects to a time before video clips put editing rhythms into overdrive".

-Xan Brooks of the Guardian gave the film three out of five, writing: "It's warm and generous, verging on the sentimental; a film that crystallises the best and worst of Belle and Sebastian's songwriting skills."
-In Vulture, Nathan Rabin named the film one of 10 Sundance movies that "should have been hits", writing: "Murdoch has long been an extraordinarily cinematic songwriter, with a gift for conjuring up melancholy worlds with his words and music.
-With God Help the Girl, he proves to be a predictably literary and musical filmmaker ...
-God Help the Girl represents the perfect cinematic representation of Belle and Sebastian’s worldview, which, depending on your opinion of the group, is either high praise or a terrific reason to stay away."

-Leslie Felperin of the Guardian gave God Help the Girl two out of five stars and called it "disastrous, fatally flawed by a shoddy script and poor direction, like something made by the most ostensibly talented guy at art school ...
+Xan Brooks of the Guardian gave God Help the Girl three out of five, writing: "It's warm and generous, verging on the sentimental; a film that crystallises the best and worst of Belle and Sebastian's songwriting skills."
+Another Guardian writer, Leslie Felperin, gave it two out of five and called it "disastrous, fatally flawed by a shoddy script and poor direction, like something made by the most ostensibly talented guy at art school ...
 It's not funny or clever, or even musically very interesting.
 It's just bad."
 Rodrigo Perez of Indiewire wrote: "A major gaffe, God Help The Girl finds a great artist taking on a huge challenge and stumbling painfully on its ambition almost every step of the way."
 David Rooney of The Hollywood Reporter called the film "an indie musical that feels like one long B-side".

-Sarah Sahim, writing for Pitchfork, called the film "an egregious mess" that romanticises eating disorders.
-She criticised the film's lack of racial diversity as "a microcosmic view of what is wrought by racial exclusivity that is omnipresent in indie rock".
-Murdoch responded to Sahim's article on Twitter, writing: "God knows I've yearned to know and love women and men of many nations, but being a poor sick white boy from Scotland has dashed my ambitions."
+Sarah Sahim, writing for Pitchfork, called God Help the Girl "an egregious mess" that romanticises eating disorders.
+She criticised the lack of racial diversity as "a microcosmic view of what is wrought by racial exclusivity that is omnipresent in indie rock".
+Murdoch responded on Twitter: "God knows I've yearned to know and love women and men of many nations, but being a poor sick white boy from Scotland has dashed my ambitions."

+Writing for Vulture in 2016, Nathan Rabin named God Help the Girl one of 10 Sundance movies that "should have been hits", writing: "Murdoch has long been an extraordinarily cinematic songwriter, with a gift for conjuring up melancholy worlds with his words and music.
+With God Help the Girl, he proves to be a predictably literary and musical filmmaker ...
+God Help the Girl represents the perfect cinematic representation of Belle and Sebastian’s worldview, which, depending on your opinion of the group, is either high praise or a terrific reason to stay away."